 And one of the most important lessons was when we realized we didn't actually enjoy flitting from place to place in rapid succession.
 This is where our love of slow travel came about.
 And it is likely that if you have made it this far you feel similarly (or are at least curious to know more).
 If you want to learn more about our adventures, check out our Blog, if you want to learn more about slow travel, check out our Travel Better page, and if you just want to learn more about us, keep scrolling.

 Madalyne is the organized, stubborn half of Backroad Packers.
 She loves nothing more than getting up early to watch the sunrise, heading out for a trail run and eating a hearty helping of chips and guacamole.

 She also loves to write - and even got a degree in Journalism from Colorado State University.
-And to travel, a love that began with a high school trip to Italy & Greece, and was confirmed after interning for a month in Chiang Mai, Thailand.
+And to travel.
+A love that began with a high school trip to Italy & Greece, and was confirmed after interning at a magazine for a month in Chiang Mai, Thailand.

 Hi I'm Luke.

 Luke is the more spontaneous, imaginative half of Backroad Packers.
 He is all about meeting new people, hitting the trails on his mountain bike and ending the day watching the sunset - usually with a cold drink in hand.

 He is also an amazing drone pilot - all of the aerial shots are courtesy of him and our drone, Kylo.
 Luke got his first taste of international travel while studying abroad in Thailand, an experience that totally changed his outlook and life and future plans.
 He graduated with a degree in Mechanical Engineering from Cal Poly.

 a couple (more) things to know about backroad packers

 \\ For us, protecting the environment and doing our part for the planet is a key facet of who we are.
 Learn more about this here.